Neutron imaging: Track etch

+Digital detectors

 Several processes for taking digital neutron images with thermal neutrons exists that have different advantages and disadvantages.
 These imaging methods are widely used in academic circles, in part because they avoid the need for film processors and dark rooms as well as offering a variety of advantages.
 Additionally film images can be digitized through the use of transmission scanners.

-Neutron camera (DR System)
+Neutron camera

 A neutron camera is an imaging system based on a digital camera or similar detector array.
 Neutrons pass through the object to be imaged, then a scintillation screen converts the neutrons into visible light.
 This light then pass through some optics (intended to minimize the camera's exposure to ionizing radiation), then the image is captured by the CCD camera (several other camera types also exist, including CMOS and CID, producing similar results).

 Neutron cameras allow real time images (generally with low resolution), which has proved useful for studying two phase fluid flow in opaque pipes, hydrogen bubble formation in fuel cells, and lubricant movement in engines.
 This imaging system in conjunction with a rotary table, can take a large number of images at different angles that can be reconstructed into a three-dimensional image (neutron tomography).

 When coupled with a thin scintillation screen and good optics these systems can produce high resolution images with similar exposure times to film imaging, though the imaging plane typically must be small given the number of pixels on the available CCD camera chips.

 Though these systems offer some significant advantages (the ability to perform real time imaging, simplicity and relative low cost for research application, potentially reasonably high resolution, prompt image viewing), significant disadvantages exist including dead pixels on the camera (which result from radiation exposure), gamma sensitivity of the scintillation screens (creating imaging artifacts that typically require median filtering to remove), limited field of view, and the limited lifetime of the cameras in the high radiation environments.

-Image plates (CR System)
+Imaging plates

-X-ray image plates can be used in conjunction with a plate scanner to produce neutron images much as x-ray images are produced with the system.
-The neutron still need to be converted into some other form of radiation to be captured by the image plate.
-For a short time period, Fuji produced neutron sensitive image plates that contained a converter material in the plate and offered better resolution than is possible with an external conversion material.
-Image plates offer a process that is very similar to film imaging, but the image is recorded on a reusable image plate that is read and cleared after imaging.
-These systems only produce still images (static).
-Using a conversion screen and an x-ray image plate, comparable exposure times are required to produce an image with lower resolution than film imaging.
-Image plates with imbedded conversion material produce better images than external conversion, but currently do not produce as good of images as film.
+Photostimulable phosphor plates used to detect X-rays can be used in conjunction with a laser scanner to produce neutron images much as X-ray images are produced with the system.
+The neutrons still need to be converted into some other form of radiation to be captured by the imaging plate.
+For a short time period, Fuji produced neutron sensitive imaging plates that contained a converter material in the plate and offered better resolution than is possible with an external conversion material.

+Imaging plates offer a process that is very similar to film imaging, but the image is recorded on a reusable imaging plate that is read and cleared after imaging.
+These systems only produce still images.
+Using a conversion screen and an X-ray imaging plate, comparable exposure times are required to produce an image with lower resolution than film imaging.
+Imaging plates with embedded conversion material produce better images than those external conversion, but currently do not produce images of the same quality as film.